ebassi/graphene/doc/CODING_STYLE.md

 and will also try to identify the allowed exceptions.

 The examples will show the preferred coding style; the negative examples will be clearly identified.
-Please, don't submit code to Clutter that looks like any of these.
+Please, don't submit code to Graphene that looks like any of these.

 Part of the rationales for these coding style rules are available either